Local Cache is the only cache available in the developer installation of NCache, but it does not support remote clients for local cache.

 still required to have all objects marked as

 calculates the size of an object by serializing the objects which later

-This isolation level means that cache resides in a separate process (NCache service process) from the client application.
+This isolation level means that the cache resides in a separate process (the NCache service process) from the client application.
 Multiple clients (local and remote) can connect to the same cache to share data.
-Latency in this case is more than InProc cache because of communication cost outside the process.
+Latency, in this case, is more than InProc cache, because of the communication cost outside the process.

-OutProc local cache is suitable for situations when multiple clients application needs to access the same cached data.
-For example, in a web garden where each ASP.NET application runs in a separate worker process, OutProc cache should be used.
-Also in ASP.NET applications, using an InProc cache instance is not considered as the best option due to process memory limitation.
-However, note that there will be an overhead of transferring data between application process and the cache itself.
+The OutProc local cache is suitable for situations when multiple clients in the application need to access the same cached data.
+For example, in a web garden where each ASP.NET application runs in a separate worker process, an OutProc cache should be used.
+Also, in ASP.NET applications, using an InProc cache instance is not considered the best option due to process memory limitations.
+However, note that there will be an overhead of transferring data between the application process and the cache itself.